Exploring investor behavior in Bitcoin: a study of the disposition effect: Background

-It is also well-known that cryptoasset ecosystems suffer severe limitations: first, there are technical limitations caused by the underlying blockchain technology, which builds the technical foundation of cryptoassets.
-It lacks scalability~\cite{gudgeon2019sok}, requires relatively high fees for faster transaction confirmation~\cite{Moser2015}, and poses a major ecological problem because of the energy-intensive mining of new coins~\cite{Malone2014}.
-A recent study conducted by Stoll et al.~\cite{Stoll2019} estimated the power consumption with 45.8 TWh translating into a carbon emission amount ranging from 22.0 to 22.9 Mt CO$_2$, levels between the carbon footprint of Jordan and Sri Lanka.
+It is also well-known that cryptoassets suffer severe limitations: first, there are technical limitations caused by the underlying blockchain technology, which builds the technical foundation of cryptoassets.
+Public blockchains lack scalability~\citep{gudgeon2019sok} and require relatively high fees for faster transaction confirmation~\citep{Moser2015}.
+Furthermore, UTXO-ledgers like Bitcoin pose a major ecological problem because of the energy-intensive mining of new coins~\citep{Malone2014}.
+A recent study conducted by ~\cite{Stoll2019} estimated the power consumption with 45.8 TWh translating into a carbon emission amount ranging from 22.0 to 22.9 Mt CO$_2$, levels between the carbon footprint of Jordan and Sri Lanka.